This article contains in-depth knowledge to help you convert more passive browsers into leads and customers engaging with your offerings.

-Exit rate is the percentage of visitors leaving after scanning the page (last page that users were in before moving on their browse activity).
-The less an exit rate, the better it is because a low exit rate means the page is one of the favorable webpages on your site.
+Exit rate is the percentage of visitors leaving after scanning the page (last page that users were on before moving on with their browsing activity).
+The less an exit rate, the better it is because a low exit rate means the page is a favorable one from the webpages on your site.

 Exit rate of your website is calculated as;

 Total Exits from Webpage / Total Visits to Webpage

 Here are – some advice on how to decrease the exit rate of your website;